Test Observability on MochaJS

 and buildName

-BrowserStack SDK is a very powerful tool which you can use to set the different browser/device combinations and parallelization.
-For more details, check out the Automate Integration guide
+BrowserStack SDK is a very powerful tool that you can use to set the different browser/device combinations and parallelization.
+For more details, check out the Automate integration guide or the App Automate integration guide

 Run your suite with BrowserStack Test Observability